Ariedam64/Bombparty-Bot/README.md

 - **$setUserModerator** : Allows the bot to make a player a moderator.
 - **$unsetUserBanned** : Allows the bot to unban a player.
 - **$unsetUserModerator** : Allows the bot to remove the moderator role from a player.

+***Please note that I do not provide the databases for existing player statistics and vocabulary.***